 Lincoln Valley, North Dakota is in Sheridan County, about 8 miles NE of McClusky.
 Lincoln Valley was a primarily German/Russian settlement when it was founded in 1900 by George and Conrad C. Reiswig as Lincoln.
 In 1912 the name was changed to Lincoln Valley.
 There were hopes that the railroad would come through Lincoln Valley and spur a boom, but the tracks never came and Lincoln Valley slowly withered.
-We first visited… Read More

 We recently received an interesting batch of photos from Paul Ensign regarding Berlin, North Dakota.
 It’s a place we first became aware of when Sabrina Hornung sent us some photos back in 2011, and which we visited for ourselves in 2012.

 The construction of Garrison Dam flooded the Missouri River Valley and created Lake Sakakawea, something we’ve covered before in posts about Sanish and Four Bears Bridge.
 We’ve photographed both a church and a home that once stood in Elbowoods — structures that were moved to higher ground to avoid the flood.
 Continue reading “Underwater Ghost Towns of the North Dakota Missouri River”